FrankVanDamme/puppet-sauron/README.md

-Besides installing the script and setting up cron jobs, Sauron will create a user on both monitored ("client") and monitoring ("server") systems and a file structure in it's home directory for tmp and log files.
+Besides installing the script and setting up cron jobs, Sauron will create a user on both monitored ("client") and monitoring ("server") systems and a file structure in its home directory for tmp and log files.

 We rely on the vcsrepo module to clone Sauron from Github.